Subspace decomposition with defect diffusion coefficient: Introduction

 \section{Introduction}

-Elliptic diffusion problems with heterogeneous coefficients arise in a wide range of applications including composite materials, porous structures and many environmental models.
-Due to the strong heterogeneity and possible high contrast of these coefficients, often characterized by multiple scales, such problems typically lead to large ill-conditioned linear systems, for which iterative solvers require suitable preconditioning to achieve robust convergence.
-Domain decomposition and subspace correction methods are standard tools in this regard, as they provide effective preconditioners based on coarse corrections and localized subdomain solves, see \cite{MR2104179, MR1857663}.
+Elliptic diffusion problems with heterogeneous coefficients arise in a wide range of applications including composite materials, porous media and other environmental modeling.
+Due to the strong heterogeneity and possible high contrast of these coefficients, often characterized by multiple scales, the corresponding discrete problems typically lead to large, ill-conditioned linear systems, for which iterative solvers require suitable preconditioning to achieve robust convergence.
+Domain decomposition and subspace correction methods are standard tools in this regard, as they provide effective preconditioners based on a global coarse correction combined with localized subdomain solves; see, for example, the foundational subspace correction framework of Xu in \cite{MR1193013}, and the classical domain decomposition literature \cite{MR2104179, MR1857663}.
+In this study, we are primarily interested in the two-level additive Schwarz framework consisting of a geometric coarse space and overlapping localized subdomain corrections adapted for the multiscale setup; see \cite{MR3536998}.
+For a fixed coefficient realization, such realization-dependent preconditioning strategies---and additive Schwarz methods in particular---are well understood and can be applied effectively in combination with standard finite element discretizations.

-For a single realization of the coefficient, these approaches are well understood and can be applied effectively in combination with standard finite element discretizations.
-However, when many realizations of the defect configuration must be treated --- for instance in Monte-Carlo (MC) sample simulations --- the repeated construction of high quality, realization-dependent preconditioners becomes prohibitively expensive since the setup of domain decomposition methods involves many fine scale local factorizations or inversions.
-This motivates amortized strategies, in which expensive local computations are performed offline and then reused across many solves.
+The computational situation changes drastically when many realizations of the diffusion coefficients must be treated, as in Monte Carlo (MC) sampling and uncertainty quantification.
+In this setting, each realization gives rise to a different discrete operator and, in general, to a different realization-dependent preconditioner.
+Although the action of an already constructed additive Schwarz preconditioner can be evaluated efficiently through independent coarse and patch-local solves, repeatedly preparing the local solvers for every realization may become prohibitively expensive, since the setup of domain decomposition methods involves many fine-scale local factorizations, inversions, or highly accurate inner iterative solves.
+This bottleneck motivates amortized strategies, in which expensive local computations are performed offline and then reused across many solves.

-Existing work addresses this challenge through different reuse mechanisms.
-Closest in spirit to the present work are methods that combine domain decomposition with an offline-online split.
-In these approaches, key local domain decomposition ingredients, such as Schur complements or influence operators, are approximated offline by low-dimensional surrogate models, and then these surrogates are evaluated cheaply for each realization during sampling.
-In \cite{MR4247004, MR3828864}, a polynomial chaos (PC) expansion computation is done on non-overlapping subdomains in a pre-processing stage that will be used in the MC sampling stage.
-Related ideas have also been proposed in \cite{tu2025stochastic} in the context of stochastic balancing domain decomposition by constraints (BDDC) methods, where local polynomial chaos surrogates are built offline using Karhunen–Loève (KL) parametrization which are then used online to efficiently assemble the sample-dependent BDDC preconditioner at low cost for each realization.